-Medical and health specialists often highlight the importance of including adequate vitamin and mineral intake to our daily diet.
-Magnesium is one of those essential minerals that aids the human body in absorbing calcium and plays an important role in the formation and strengthening of teeth and bones.
+Magnesium is an essential mineral required by our body for maintaining the overall health.
+It is one of those essential minerals that help in calcium absorption by the human body and plays an important role in the formation and strengthening of teeth and bones.

 Sources of Magnesium

-Also, you can consume dairy products such as milk and yoghurts, as well as non-vegetarian products like fish.
+Also, you can consume dairy products such as milk and yogurt, as well as non-vegetarian food like fish.
 Whole wheat bread containing bran and germ has twice the magnesium content compared to white bread.
-Water also has a high magnesium content; hard water has more magnesium than soft water, although hard water is not good for the body, especially the kidneys.
+Water also has a high magnesium content; hard water has more of it than soft water, although hard water is not good for the body, especially the kidneys.

 Symptoms of Magnesium Deficiency

-The deficiency symptoms of magnesium include pain in the neck and back, anxiety, fatigue, migraine attacks, muscle weakness and spasms, loss of appetite, vomiting, nausea, insomnia, abnormal heart rhythms, diarrhea, muscle twitching and Raynaud’s spastic vessels.
+The deficiency symptoms of magnesium include pain in the neck and back, anxiety, fatigue, migraine attacks, muscle weakness and spasms, loss of appetite, vomiting, nausea, insomnia, abnormal heart rhythms, diarrhea, muscle twitching, and Raynaud’s spastic vessels.

 Health Benefits of Magnesium

 Magnesium is needed to keep muscle and nerve functions normal and the heart beating rhythmically.
 It also helps support a healthy immune system and keeps bones strong.
 It is important for regulating blood sugar levels, thereby promoting normal .
 It also supports energy metabolism, protein synthesis and helps to treat disease, , and diabetes.